 Step 6b Sew the units of Row 3 together, finger pressing the seams towards the bar units, towards the center.

 Step 7 Take the sewn rows to the ironing board and press this seams (not pictured).

 For flatter seams, use a starch alternative pressing solution if desired.

-Place row 1 face down over row 2 with right sides together.
+Place Row 1 face down over Row 2 with right sides together.
 Nest the seams, pinning on both sides.
 Stitch the seam.

-Now sew row 3 to row 2 in the same manner.
+Step 8c Stitch Row 3 to Row 2 in the same manner.
 Press the seam downward, toward row 3.

 Once the block is sewn together, take it to the ironing board and give it a final press.

 Here's the backside of the churn dash quilt block pattern.
 You can see how the seams are pressed.

 Enjoy making the churn dash quilt block.
 It's so versatile!

 You can make it out of fabrics with a design that suits the style - modern, traditional or somewhere in between - of quilt you want to make.